-“Silver 9” [Series 3 electrodes] Computerized Ionic/Colloidal Silver Generator More accurately stated: EIS Electrically Isolated Silver
+“Silver 9” [Series 3 electrodes] Microprocessor Controlled Ionic/Colloidal Silver Generator More accurately stated: EIS Electrically Isolated Silver

 Produces Ionic Ag (+) Silver Water and OH (-) ionized water [ aka True “Alkaline Water” ]